 Restrooms: We ask that you provide a gender-neutral or unisex bathroom.
 This allows everyone access to a safe restroom space.
 One way to do this is to provide information on the locations of single-stall restrooms or unisex restrooms.
 Another way is to convert a bathroom (preferably the men’s restroom, as our conference tends to attract more female members) into a unisex bathroom.

 If you are holding the conference on your campus: We encourage you to find out whether your institution has a conference planning office that can help you organize the conference, handle registration, and schedule rooms.
 Most planning offices will negotiate an all-inclusive per-attendee fee depending upon the services they provide.

 If you are holding the conference at an off-campus location: You might consider consulting with a conference planner, especially when negotiating the room block and the meal plans.
 It is good to have someone on your side who knows how to negotiate services and talk to hotel managers, as it may not always be in the best interests of the hotel to help you get the best deal.
 A conference planner is also useful if you want to arrange a Wednesday night or Saturday afternoon/evening event.

 Your city or town may have a local convention-planning center who could help.
 For example, the 2007 FemRhet conference registration was handled entirely by the Little Rock Tourism board for three dollars per registration.
 They established a conference account; accepted credit cards, checks, and purchase orders; returned registration fees; deposited monies into the conference account; settled with credit card companies; created name tags; created welcome banners for the airport; and managed the registration desk.

 What kind of support does the Coalition provide?

-- Seed money: The Coalition will provide you with up to $2000 seed money, to be returned after the completion of the conference.
+- Seed money: The Coalition will provide you with up to $2000 seed money.
 (Seed funding remains separate from conference profits and need not be returned to us.)